-Google crawls and enforces ads.txt files placed on subdomains, where one exists and is referenced from the ads.txt file on the root domain.
+Google crawls and enforces ads.txt files placed on subdomains, where one exists, and is referenced from the ads.txt file on the root domain.
 The ads.txt management tool does not yet show a list of crawled subdomains.
-We’ll provide further details when this feature is available.

 Does Google support redirects?

-Per the ads.txt v1.0.1 specification update, Google supports a single HTTP redirect to a destination outside the original root domain (eg. example1.com/ads.txt re-directs to example2.com/ads.txt).
+Google supports a single HTTP redirect to a destination outside the original root domain (for example, example1.com/ads.txt re-directs to example2.com/ads.txt).
+See the IAB update.